Shakeelkhuhro/DevOps/README.md

 - [ ] Module 2: Version Control with Git
 - [ ] Module 3: Continuous Integration with Jenkins
 - [ ] Module 4: Infrastructure as Code with Terraform
+- [ ] Module 5: Configuration Management with Ansible
+- [ ] Module 6: Containerization with Docker
+- [ ] Module 7: Continuous Deployment and Monitoring

 ### 4. Additional Practice
-- Set up your own test environment
+- Set up your own test environment using the covered tools
-- Create sample projects using the tools
+- Create sample projects implementing complete DevOps pipelines
+- Practice with cloud platforms (AWS, Azure, GCP)
-- Join DevOps communities and forums
+- Join DevOps communities and contribute to open source projects
+- Implement monitoring and logging for personal projects
+- Experiment with advanced topics like Kubernetes and service mesh

+### 5. Hands-on Labs
+Each module includes practical exercises:
+- **Module 1**: DevOps culture assessment and transformation planning
+- **Module 2**: Git workflow implementation and collaboration scenarios
+- **Module 3**: Jenkins pipeline creation and automation
-- Practice with cloud platforms
+- **Module 4**: Infrastructure provisioning with Terraform
+- **Module 5**: Server configuration and application deployment with Ansible
+- **Module 6**: Container building, orchestration, and deployment
+- **Module 7**: Complete pipeline implementation and monitoring setup

 ## 🤝 Contributing